- Beginner practice opportunities:

 - participate in CROSSWORDS Practicum: Intermediate: practice-only group, where we solve and discuss more difficult puzzles; usually offered each quarter

 - request that I offer this Beginner-specific practice-only group; currently, no plans...

 - ??? (see note above); 2012 Fall, Ashland

 - Course URL: http://communicrossings.com/olli-course-crosswords-practicum-beginner

 - We'll practice solving crossword puzzles as a group, and discuss the tricky clues and funny themes we discover.
 This practice-only course is open to anyone who would like to improve their crossword skills, especially those who have taken my introductory CROSSWORDS and YOU course.
-We'll focus on puzzles of NYT (New York Times) Monday & Tuesday (and maybe Wednesday) level difficulty.
-Students with Internet access can download completed or in-process puzzles, and reference other materials.
+We'll focus on puzzles of NYT (New York Times) Monday & Tuesday level difficulty (and maybe harder).
+Students with Internet access can access reference materials and suggested puzzles.
 More about course topics and style below.

 About the Instructor

 - Steve Weyer is a long-time crossword buff -- solving puzzles sometimes on paper, now mostly on his iPad.
 He has created crosswords for family and friends -- and the OLLI newsletter; he's also a technology addict, and web site and software developer.